 Summer Camp for Educators!

-Campers spend four days at the Dream a Dream Dog Homestead, home of Iditarod mushers Vern Halter and Susan Whiton.
+Campers spend a minimum of four days at the Dream a Dream Dog Homestead, home of Iditarod mushers Vern Halter and Susan Whiton.
 Not only has Vern run the Iditarod eighteen times, he regularly trains and prepares mushers for the trail as they embark on their own Iditarod adventures.
 At the homestead, campers will get a taste of what it is like to live at a premier Iditarod kennel…. from dog yard chores, to puppy walks, to harnessing dogs, to training runs…. campers will experience it all!
+Well, this all does depend on mother nature – the weather will dictate changes in schedules and changes in general… and puppies, well, let’s just say, there are usually puppies at the kennel. *2019 Camp spent 6 days at this location before moving on to Wasilla.
+2020- exact schedule is yet to be finalized.

 Why attend?
 Annie Kelley says….